zhullyb/monyhar/monyhar/tools/mb/docs/design_spec.md

 ## Intro

-MB was originally intended to address two major aspects of the GYP -> GN transition for Chromium:
+MB was originally intended to address two major aspects of the GYP -> GN transition for Monyhar:

 1. "bot toggling" - make it so that we can easily flip a given bot back and forth between GN and GYP.

-2. "bot configuration" - provide a single source of truth for all of the different configurations (os/arch/`gn_args` combinations) of Chromium that are supported.
+2. "bot configuration" - provide a single source of truth for all of the different configurations (os/arch/`gn_args` combinations) of Monyhar that are supported.

 Now that everything is using GN, only the second purpose is really relevant, but it's still important.
 MB must handle at least the `gen` and `analyze`